 I will sit down for lunch sometimes and just eat a baked sweet potato with nothing else on it.
 Sometimes I sprinkle cinnamon on them, but usually I just eat them plain.
-I like sweet potatoes creamed, candied, in casseroles, in soups, in pies, in muffins, in breads, muffins, biscuits or scones, in cakes–like I said, I love sweet potatoes!
+I like sweet potatoes creamed, candied, in casseroles, in soups, in enchiladas, in pies, in muffins, in breads or cornbreads, biscuits or scones, in cakes, for breakfast–like I said, I love sweet potatoes!

 Spicy soups are growing on me.
 For a long time I really didn’t care much for chili (any version), tortilla or taco soups, or hot and sour soups because I just didn’t care to eat spicy soups.
 As I have been cooking more with cumin, chili powder, turmeric, curry powder, cayenne pepper and other spices I’m finding my palate has expanded and I’m really starting to enjoy having a little heat in soups, stews, or chowders.

 If you are dairy intolerant or vegan there are plenty of substitutes these days at the grocery store to eliminate the yogurt and cheese.
-This recipe makes a lot!
-Probably close to 15 or 16 servings so if you want less, cut the recipe in half or to a third of what’s given.
+This recipe makes a lot, so if you want less leftovers cut the recipe in half or to a third of what’s given.
+(Although this is really good reheated for lunches).
 It’s not the kind of recipe that you have to be extremely exact on measurements anyway.
 Add side veggies and spices to your taste.

 Are you looking for a way to use up sweet potatoes in your garden, or trying to find a way to get your kids to eat more sweet potatoes?
 Consider offering your family this healthy choice.
 It’s so tasty and you can spice it up or remove some of the heat to your family’s preferences.
 You can also freeze half of it for later.
 I loved this delicious Southwest Sweet Potato Chowder and I hope you and your family will enjoy it too.

+Southwest Sweet Potato Chowder is incredibly tasty.
 This recipe makes a lot.
 You can easily freeze half for later or eat it for lunches for a week like I did!